 Some interests are more functional, such as views on different energy options (solar, wind, geothermal, nuclear, coal, etc.).
 Others concern perspectives and processes, such as how important trust is to stakeholders and how easy it is to achieve.
 In the matrix above, we can see that each interest has a vertical vector of stakeholders who are more or less aligned on a given interest.
 Seeing the full ecosystem helps to accelerate progress where interests are aligned and identify potential barriers where they are not.

-What’s one real challenge of complex negotiations you’re tackling with stakeholder alignment?
+What’s one real-world example of a multiparty negotiation that you’re tackling with stakeholder alignment?

 How can business negotiators facing complex negotiations implement stakeholder alignment techniques?